 Commuters in the Region

-Similar to most regions across the United States, workers in our region often live in different counties than where they work, creating both opportunities and challenges for regional transportation planning efforts.
-The U.S. Census Bureau’s 2013 estimates of commuting flows into and out of each county in the region are depicted in the graphics above.
+Similar to most regions across the U.S., workers in the Region often live in different counties than where they work, creating both opportunities and challenges for regional transportation planning efforts.
+The U.S. Census Bureau’s 2016 estimates of commuting flows into and out of each County in the Region are depicted in the graphics above.

 Commute Times and Modes in the Region

-According to the U.S. Census Bureau, 76 percent of residents in the region commute to work less than 30 minutes on average, compared to 71 percent statewide with a similar commute.
-Also, an estimated 72 percent commute by single-occupant vehicle, as do the same percent statewide.
+According to the U.S. Census Bureau, 75 percent of residents in the Region commute to work less than 30 minutes on average, compared to 71 percent Statewide with a similar commute.
+Also, an estimated 73 percent commute by single-occupant vehicle, slightly more than Statewide estimates.

 Transportation Modes in the Region